Computing Maximum Likelihood Estimates for Gaussian Graphical Models with Macaulay2: Graphical models of loopless mixed graphs

 \section{Graphical models of loopless mixed graphs}

 A \emph{mixed graph} $G=(V,E)$ is a graph with undirected edges $i-j$, directed edges $i\to j$ and bidirected edges $i \leftrightarrow j$.
-A \emph{directed cycle} is a cycle on directed edges or a cycle formed by directed edges after identifying the vertices that are connected by undirected or bidirected edges.
+A \emph{directed cycle} is a cycle formed by directed edges after identifying the vertices that are connected by undirected or bidirected edges.
 A \emph{loopless mixed graph} (LMG) is a mixed graph without loops or directed cycles.
 We allow double edges of the types directed-undirected and directed-bidirected.
+See Figures~\ref{fig:4-cycle} and \ref{fig:mixed graph} for examples and Figure~\ref{fig:multi-edge-cycle} for a non-example.